denk0403/denk0403.github.io/_posts/2023-6-2-scroll-animations.md

 {% include html/2-path_scroll_animation/demo1.html %}

-In general, the strategy is to use the `offset-path` style property with the `url()` CSS function to reference the path the element should follow.
+In general, the strategy is to use the [`offset-path`](https://developer.mozilla.org/en-US/docs/Web/CSS/offset-path) style property with the [`url()`](https://developer.mozilla.org/en-US/docs/Web/CSS/url) CSS function to reference the SVG path to follow.
 In this case specifically, you would set it to `url(#my_path)`.
-And then in your `@keyframes` (I called it `offsetDistance`), simply transition from `offset-distance: 0%;` to `offset-distance: 100%;`.
+And then in your `@keyframes` (I called it `offsetDistance`), simply transition from [`offset-distance: 0%;`](https://developer.mozilla.org/en-US/docs/Web/CSS/offset-distance) to `offset-distance: 100%;`.

 However, the method of attaching a scroll-driven timeline to your animation depends largely on the structure of your page and precisely where the path is located on the page.
 Namely, there are two cases.

 ## Case 1: The path spans the entire scroll container

 This is the simple case.
-We can associate a scroll timeline with the animation using `animation-timeline: scroll();`, which references the block axis of the nearest ancestor scroll container.
-And then we set the animation on the element using `animation: offsetDistance linear;`.
+We can associate a scroll timeline with the animation using [`animation-timeline: scroll();`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timeline/scroll), which references the block axis of the nearest ancestor scroll container.
+And then we set the animation on the image element using `animation: offsetDistance linear;`.

-Make sure to also set the initial position of the element to `(0,0)` of the offset parent via `position: absolute` and `inset: 0`.
+Make sure to also set the initial position of the image to `(0,0)` of the offset parent via `position: absolute` and `inset: 0`.
 All together, the code should look something like this:

 {% include html/2-path_scroll_animation/demo2.html %}

-## Case 2: The path is a portion of the scroll container
+## Case 2: The path spans a portion of the scroll container

 In this case, we must use a [View Progress Timeline](https://www.w3.org/TR/scroll-animations-1/#view-timelines) which requires a little more effort to setup correctly, and so it's easier to explain step-by-step.

-1. Define a named view timeline and deferred scope on the nearest common ancestor of the element and path.
-This defers the attachment of a view timeline to a descendent, which will be the path element.
+1. Define a named view timeline and deferred scope on the nearest common ancestor of the image and SVG path.
+This defers the attachment of a view timeline to a descendent, which will ultimately enable the path element's visibility to control the animation timeline for the image.

     ```css
     #container {